devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 }
 ```

-As you can see `poll_next` is the "next" iterator within datafusion as outlined by the volcano model of query execution.
+As you can see `poll_next` is the "next" iterator within DataFusion as outlined by the volcano model of query execution.

 On to push based query evaluation!